ml-archive/admin-panel-provider/README.md

     "admin-panel:seeder"
 ],
 ```

-Next run the seeder by doing:
+Now you have two ways of running the seeder.
+You either run the seeder in your terminal by:

 ```
 vapor build; vapor run admin-panel:seeder
 ```

-Alternatively, in Xcode, you can edit the `Run` scheme temporarily by adding `admin-panel:seeder` under "Arguments Passed On Launch".
+Or you temporarily edit the `Run` scheme in Xcode and add `admin-panel:seeder` under "Arguments Passed On Launch".
 This will run the seeder when you run the project.
-Remember to remove the argument when the user has been seeded.
+Run the project and remove the argument after the user has been seeded.

 The user that will be created using the seeder will have the following credentials: